pascalgrimaud/generator-jhipster-docker/README.md

 If your project uses Elasticsearch as search engine, the configuration will be included in the `docker-compose-prod.yml` file.

 So you can use docker-compose to start your database in development or production profile.

+The main JHipster Generator already generated the docker-compose services described here: [docker_compose](https://http://jhipster.github.io/docker_compose.html).
+You can use this option to use a specific version of database or to use volumes.

 ### 1.2 - Working with databases